Sequence Options

 Serves for setting the operation mode of the sequence.

-In ACTIVE sequence the start is controlled by the station.
+In an ACTIVE sequence, the sequence start is controlled by the station.
 Clarity sends the permission signal to the autosampler and waits until the sampler acknowledges the injection.
-Data acquisition will be started after the confirmation signal has been sent back to Clarity and the permission to another injection is disabled.
+Data acquisition will be started after the confirmation signal has been sent back to Clarity and the permission for another injection is disabled.

 Caution:

-When the ACTIVE sequence is used, Enable Autostop, External Start/Stop must be set in the Method Setup - Measurement dialog and the Start-Restart option of the External Start/Stop behave as Start Only.
+When the ACTIVE sequence is used, Enable Autostop and External Start/Stop must be set in the Method Setup - Measurement dialog and the Start-Restart option of the External Start/Stop behaves as Start Only.

 Caution: